behreajj/AseSlicesTool/README.md

 To download this script, click on the green Code button above, then select Download Zip.
 You can also click on the `editSlices.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button; do not copy the formatted code.

-## Usage
+## Installation

-To use this script, open Aseprite.
+To install this script, open Aseprite.
 In the menu bar, go to `File > Scripts > Open Scripts Folder`.
 Move the Lua script into the folder that opens.
 Return to Aseprite; go to `File > Scripts > Rescan Scripts Folder` (the default hotkey is `F5`).
 The script should now be listed under `File > Scripts`.
 Select `editSlices.lua` to launch the dialog.

 If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond [UTF-8](https://en.wikipedia.org/wiki/UTF-8), such as 'é' (e acute) or 'ö' (o umlaut).

+## Usage

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.